shakacode/react_on_rails/docs/configuration.md

   # Applies to all rendering engines.
   # Default for `prerender_caching` is false.
   config.prerender_caching = true

+  # Retry request in case of time out on the vm-renderer side
+  # 5 - default, if not specified
+  # 0 - no retry
+  config.renderer_request_retry_limit = 5

   # VmRenderer is for a renderer that is stateless.
 It does not need restarting when the JS bundles
   # are updated.
 It is the only custom renderer currently supported.
 Leave blank to use the standard